 cd /var/www/html zf create project idroot

-If you get any error message included in above message, you required to install PHPUnit.
+If you get any error message included in the above message, you are required to install PHPUnit.
 Install PHPUnit by issuing the following command:

 yum install php-pear-PHPUnit

 /var/www/YourFirstProject/library/ directory and create a symbolic link to the library directory using the following commands:

 cd /var/www/idroot/library/ ln -s /usr/share/php/Zend .